Marshall Inquiry is a Royal

 almost two decades, Marshall's name is finally cleared.
 The same cannot be said for the

-report accuses them of racism, incompetence and miscarriage of
+royal commission report accuses them of racism, incompetence and

 MARSHALL INQUIRY: TEN